Silk Stocking District

 407 East St S

 This Victorian house was built by Dr. B. B. Simms, a local physician, for use as his residence and office.
-A skylight illuminates the room he used for operation.
-The Simms family owned the home until 1983, when it was purchased by its current owner.
+A skylight illuminates the room he used for operating.
+The Simms family owned the home until 1983.

 27